-The requirements for the Study Permit depend on how old you are, although the Permit covers study at all kinds of learning institution, from schools to universities.
+The requirements for the Study Visa depend on how old you are, although the visa covers study at any registered learning institution, from schools to universities.
+Make very sure that your learning institution is registered.
 Applications are made to the Department of Home Affairs in South Africa.

 If you are older than 21, you need to provide proof from the institution you are going to attend that you have been accepted for the proposed course of study, and that the person or organisation sponsoring your studies will be able to support you financially during your time in South Africa.
 If you are not being sponsored by anyone, you need to prove your own ability to support yourself financially.
 You also need to show proof that you will have medical insurance for the duration of your stay in South Africa.